django-cms/django-cms/docs/user/tutorial/100-key-plugins.rst

 plugin works in a similar way: each *Carousel* contains a number of slides, that can contain images (and optionally, text).

-On smaller displays, the *Carousel* can occupy the full width; on larger ones, we want it centered. with some white space either side.
+On smaller displays, the *Carousel* can occupy the full width; on larger ones, we want it centred. with some white space either side.

 We'll place the *Carousel* in in the centre column of a ``[-4-][--16--][-4-]`` layout for those